Facility & Quality Systems

 Section

-Source: Eurostat ISOC_CISCE_IC (EU27_2020, size_emp=GE10, time=2024).
+Source: Eurostat ISOC_CISCE_IC consequence indicators.

 Section

-Source: Eurostat ISOC_CIWEB (E_WEB, EU27_2020, size_emp=GE10, time=2023).
+Source: Eurostat ISOC_CIWEB feature-threshold indicators.

 Section

-Adoption changes faster than culture
+Adoption grows faster than operating discipline

 Section